vanilla-technologies/mcfunction-debugger/README.md

 ## Caveats

 Unfortunately a program can always behave slightly differently when being debugged.
-Here are some problems you might encounter with mcfunction-debugger.
+Here are some problems you might encounter with McFunction-Debugger.

 ### Operating on Dead Entities